Interested in the Non-Habitual Resident tax benefits in Portugal? Know the regime criteria and procedures for pensioners and professionals.

 To summarize a few new rules, you must submit proof that your relocation process has already begun in 2023.
 This includes any documents you can show proving real estate leases, property ownership, residence permits, job offers, or enrollment in an institution.

 We have a separate article on the updates from November 2023.
-Check out our article NHR Regime in Portugal Updates 2023: The End or not? for more precise information regarding this!
+Check out our article NHR Regime in Portugal Updates 2023: The End or Not? for more precise information regarding this!

 • To get started with your NHR application now, book a meeting with experts from Viv Europe.